This is the most comprehensive seminar/tour available at the Mondragón Cooperatives.

-The Mondragon Cooperatives were founded in 1955 and now encompass more than 103 businesses and employ about 74,000 worker-owners.
-Mondragon is a highly successful cooperative model with nearly 60 years of proven success.
+The Mondragon Cooperatives were founded in 1955 and now encompass more than 105 businesses and employ about 80,000 worker-owners.
+Mondragon is a highly successful cooperative model with over 60 years of proven success.
 They have established research centers, bank and credit unions, a university with several campuses, youth cooperatives, and small to large businesses.
 In June 2007, the Educational Director of the Mondragon Cooperatives, Mikel Lezamiz, spoke at the Praxis Peace Institute conference in Dubrovnik, Croatia.
 Due to the interest generated at that conference, we decided to collaborate with Mondragon in offering an in-depth educational opportunity for those who want more information on how to create cooperatives in their businesses and communities.

 Praxis Peace Institute has established a special relationship with the Mondragon Cooperatives and is a proud educator of cooperatives and the ethics and values of cooperatives.
 We believe cooperatives are an excellent example of a sustainable and socially just business model for the 21st century.

 Who Should Participate: